xamediego/DEDS_Web_Scrapers/README.md

 # DEDS_Web_Scrapers
-Web scrapers made for assignement that needed lots of data
+Web scrapers using BeautifulSoup and Selenium made for assignement that needed lots of data for analysis and ml.